 All you need is sliced onions and a light batter that puffs up magically while frying.

-Cheese fry bread is crispy and delicious, a different quick bread that's perfect as a party food or for anytime you have a hankering for top-of-the-stove cheese bread.
+Crispy and delicious, cheese fry bread is a different quick bread that's perfect as party food or for a tasty snack.

 No comments yet.